 Ellen Morley: Ms. Ellen Morley, a resident of Fayette County, spoke in opposition to Phase II of the West Fayetteville Bypass.
 She reminded the Board that she had spoken to several of the Commissioners before, that her property was at the end of Janice Drive, and that her property would be "cut off" from the subdivision.
-She said she was reassured by many of the Commissioners that the Bypass was not meant for developments, and she wanted to believe the Commissioners, but she saw a map in the permit office and knew the land would be developed.
+She said she was reassured by many of the Commissioners that the Bypass was not meant for subdivisions or developments, and she wanted to believe the Commissioners, but she saw a map in the "permit office" and knew the land would be developed.
 She said it was obvious her home would be affected by the proposed alignment, that she was a Master Gardener who had willingly worked for the County free of charge and loved doing so, and that her home would no longer be a certified natural habitat due to the road which would be constructed directly in front of her house.

 David Sexton: Mr. David Sexton, a resident of Lee's Mill Road, spoke in opposition to Phase II of the West Fayetteville Bypass.
-He informed the Board that one of the alterative alignments which was reviewed and considered would have been adjacent to and taken some of his property.
+He informed the Board that one of the alternative alignments which was reviewed and considered would have been adjacent to and taken some of his property.
 He said he met with some of the County's planners in the past to express his concerns, and one of his concerns was that the County was operating with "very dated information".
 He said his initial conversations involved the need for bypasses around the east and west side of Fayetteville for the purpose of moving traffic from SR 85 on one end of Fayetteville to SR 85 on the other end of the city.
-He suggested that the West Fayetteville Bypass will not accomplish its goal since it is meant to only go to West Bridge Road and SR 92 since there is no good access from that location to get back to SR 85 or the Fayette Pavilion.
+He suggested that the West Fayetteville Bypass will not accomplish its goal since it is meant to only meant to go to West Bridge Road and SR 92, and it would not accomplish the goal since there is not good access from West Bridge Road back to SR 85 or the Fayette Pavilion.
 He suggested that the current plan would only increase traffic on SR 92, Gingercake Road, New Hope Road, and cut-throughs to New Hope Road.
-He was also concerned about the East Fayetteville Bypass, since he understood it would be constructed with federal money and would therefore be slowed by more requirements and impact studies than its West Fayetteville Bypass counterpart.
-He was concerned that the delay with the East Fayetteville Bypass would cause undue traffic along the West Fayetteville Bypass and the people living in the Lee's Mill area.
-He questioned how many people were in support of the West Fayetteville Bypass and where was their record of support on the issue.
+He was also concerned about the East Favetteville Bypass, since he understood it would be constructed with federal money and would therefore be slowed by more requirements and impact studies than its West Fayetteville Bypass counterpart.
+He was concerned that the delay with the East Fayetteville Bypass would cause undue traffic along the West Fayetteville Bypass and on the residents living in Lee's Mill area.
+He questioned how many people were in support of the West Fayetteville Bypass, said he had heard no support for the proposed alignment, and asked where was the record of support on this issue.
 He said it seemed to him that with the Main Street Development choices being made in downtown Fayetteville and the lack of retail that exists around the Square and in the city, it did not make sense to take traffic off the roads in downtown Fayetteville and thereby decrease the support for local businesses in the community.